Comali: Plot

 Meanwhile, Ravi also tries to familiarise himself with society and uses YouTube, where his reactions to modern society make him famous.
 As his fan following increases, Ravi devises a plan to prove that the statue belongs to him.
 With help from Rithika and Mani, he gets a button camera to livestream his conversation with Dharmaraj.
 Ravi's plan goes well until a sweat droplet short-circuits the camera.
 Ravi suddenly remembers a school photo with the statue taken by Nikitha and tries to retrieve it from Nikitha, but Thiyagesh accidentally destroys the photo negative.

 Disappointed but determined, Ravi thinks of another plan.
 With the help of Nikitha, Thiyagesh, and the rest of his crew, Ravi decides to defeat Dharmaraj without using technology.
 He plans to get inside Dharmaraj's house, posing as a distant relative while using Thiyagesh as a scout.
 Ravi, Mani and Nikitha go to Dharmaraj's house and distract Dharmaraj's pregnant wife, Bhanu, while Ravi tries to steal the statue and replace it with a duplicate.
 However, Bhanu catches him and attempts to inform her husband, but goes into labour.
 Ravi helps her to get to the hospital.

 En route, Ravi's auto gets stuck in a flood due to heavy downpours, so he carries Bhanu to the hospital with people on the street helping them.
 Ravi realises that humanity still exists despite all the changes in society.
 Dharmaraj hears about Bhanu and rushes to the hospital.
 After learning that Ravi helped his wife and their child was born safely, he thanks him.

 Ravi learns Rithika filmed his outburst at Nikitha's house, criticising modern society for over-dependence on technology, and the video has gone viral, earning him money to clear Mani's debts.
 He retains the statue as a family heirloom and becomes a famous YouTuber making videos on social issues.

 Production

 Pradeep Ranganathan had initially signed up to direct the film for Ishari K. Ganesh under the Prabhu Deva Studios banner, before Ganesh switched over to Vels Films International.
 Prabhu Deva initially agreed to play the lead role before he later opted out of the project.
 Pradeep had also narrated the film to G. V. Prakash Kumar, though Ravi Mohan was subsequently signed on.

 Ravi lost 20 kg for the film, which was shot in Chennai, Tamil Nadu, on a specially-built school set.
 In September 2018, Kavita Radheshyam was brought in to play a role.
 Hiphop Tamizha agreed to compose the film's music, while Richard M. Nathan and Pradeep E. Ragav were selected as cinematographer and editor respectively.
 Halfway through the production of Ganesh's venture Puppy, Varun signed on to play a supporting role in this film.

 Soundtrack

-The film's soundtrack is composed by Hiphop Tamizha, marking their second collaboration with Ravi after Thani Oruvan.
+The soundtrack was composed by Hiphop Tamizha.